New Apostolic Church: Setbacks in Nazi Germany

+In the early 1930s, the head of the NAC was Johann Bischoff.
+In March 1933, Bischoff held a church service where he announced that the Fuhrer had been sent from God; a month later he ordered all congregations to check the background of potential new members against Nazi party records to see if they were suitable.
+NAC members were encouraged to join the Nazi party and the NAC carried out fundraising for the party.

 The New Apostolic Church, like many other small organisations and societies, had to accept compromises with the Nazi regime to avoid being prohibited or persecuted and the New Apostolic Church was not prohibited, unlike a number of other religious communities or sects.
 The extent which Nazi views and attitudes were spread within the church, and whether this happened out of fear of reprisals or one's own expulsion, is today still a controversial subject between the church and its critics.

 Despite the Nazi propaganda which the church spread, some sources tell of converted Jews in the congregations being helped by the New Apostolic Christians.
 Although many of the apostles joined the Nazi Party (NSDAP) for reasons of fear, there were a few apostles and district apostles who publicly expressed their adverse attitude toward the regime.

 According to Nazi requirements, all divine services had to be concluded with a "Heil Hitler".
 Some ministers' congregation chiefs did not obey those orders, especially in rural areas.
 This led to several congregations being closed repeatedly over time.
 According to church accounts, prohibitions were cancelled partially, with hardship.
 This became apparent by other measures adopted.
 The Nazis burdened the New Apostolic Church with inordinately high duties, suppressed youth care, arbitrarily rejected purchases of land and establishment of chapels, did not allow collection of offerings and prohibited the release of church publications as well as printing of bibles and hymnaries.

 This attitude was explained in 1996 by Chief Apostle Richard Fehr, while church spokesman Peter Johanning elaborated on it in 2003.
 Johanning gave an account of a Jugendfreund article of July 1933, in which "allegiance" was already invoked shortly after Hitler's seizure of power.
 By referencing Sir 10 EU, that text legitimised the relation of church and state, "It may be regarded as naïve today, but age back then revealed different reasonings".

 At that time ministers of the church were actually implored by church guidelines to abstain from political representation.
 "This avowal for non-political work of the church" signalled "the purposeful idea of the church administration to abstain unambiguously from any political representation, even though here and there the reality looked different".
 Furthermore, the spokesman described Fehr's explanations concerning this issue, regarding the church administration's adaptation as on purpose "in order to perform more preaching of the Gospel".